 FebioFest: Prague’s International Film Festival Celebrates its 20th Year

 Starting as an enthusiastically organised event for a couple of friends and film buffs in Prague, FebioFest has grown during the past years into one of the largest film festivals in the Czech Republic.
-With 2013 marking the 20th anniversary, FebioFest will be an exciting event that not only looks at the history of the festival, but also at the future of the film industry.
+With 2013 marking the 20th anniversary, FebioFest was an exciting event that not only looked at the history of the festival, but also at the future of the film industry.

 Founded in 1993 by Febio, an independent film and TV company, FebioFest has undergone huge transformations in its 20-year lifespan.
 Born out of sheer enthusiasm and with basically no budget, the event originated as a small, independent film festival.
 In its beginnings, Febio wanted the festival to support and provide working opportunities for Czech filmmakers during the difficult transition period from communism to democracy and market economy.
 Exceeding in this initial goal, the festival grew and started to include films from other countries and to focus on key filmmakers who were pushing the boundaries of the medium.
 In 2003 the festival aptly dubbed itself ‘The Festival of Nations’.
 It prided itself on highlighting the hidden faces of the cinema world through exploring new and unusual styles, little known national cinemas and drawing attention to the profiles of experimental film and video makers.
 The festival has continued to grow throughout the years and has created new categories that allow it to further highlight the works that are sculpting the art form of film for the future.

 That being said, the FebioFest does also recognise well-known figures who have improved the art form of filmmaking throughout the years.
 The Kristián is awarded to individuals for their lifelong contribution to cinematography, and has been presented to some of the greats: Roman Polanski, Agnieszka Holland, Claudia Cardinale and many more.
 The aesthetically striking trophy was designed by Olbram Zoubek and has become an icon of the festival.
-2013 will celebrate the history of this prize through featuring new work from some of the past winners.
-This again will not only promote these great individuals, but will also look forward to the future with their new pieces.
+2013 celebrated the history of the prize through featuring new work from some of the past winners.

 Other than the prizes, FebioFest has a number of categories in which it highlights new and exciting films being made around the world.
 Three examples of these great categories are: